cutsoterio/covid19-app-system-public/doc/architecture/ag-architecture-guidebook.md

 ## System Architecture

-The NHS CV19 system architecture has four major parts, mobile app, cloud backend, external systems and operations.
+The CV19 system architecture has four major parts, mobile app, cloud backend, external systems and operations.
 It adheres to following principles

 1. No User State or Identifier is stored on the Cloud Services
 1. All APIs are stateless where possible